scooter-dangle/diaper/wiki/application-overview.md

 ### Barcoding

 One of the reasons that DiaperBase was built was specifically to offer the ability to expedite inventory tracking with barcodes.
-If you aren't familiar with the physical concept of how barcodes function, read up on [Code 39](https://en.wikipedia.org/wiki/Code_39) specifically &emdash; this allows us to encode letters and/or numbers into machine readable barcodes.
+If you aren't familiar with the physical concept of how barcodes function, read up on [Code 39](https://en.wikipedia.org/wiki/Code_39) specifically &mdash; this allows us to encode letters and/or numbers into machine readable barcodes.

 The TL;DR is that the barcode stripes correspond with actual letters and numbers, and when the barcode reader reads it, it just converts it into the alphanumeric version and appends a carriage return.